mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/edit_menu.rst

         Redoes the last undone action.
 Shortcut: :kbd:`Ctrl + Shift+ Z`

     Cut
-        Cuts the selection or layer.
+        Cuts all the selected layers or the selection of all the selected layers.
 Shortcut: :kbd:`Ctrl + X`

     Copy
-        Copies the selection or layer.
+        Cuts all the selected layers or the selection of all the selected layers.
 Shortcut: :kbd:`Ctrl + C`

     Cut (Sharp)
         This prevents semi-transparent areas from appearing on your cut pixels, making them either fully opaque or fully transparent.